Martinomagnifico/reveal.js-appearance/README.md

 [![Screenshot](https://martinomagnifico.github.io/reveal.js-appearance/screenshot.png)](https://martinomagnifico.github.io/reveal.js-appearance/demo.html)

 In Powerpoint you can make slides with items that appear automatically with effects.
 This plugin for Reveal.js tries to achieve the same result.
 It's easy to set up.
-It uses Animate.css by Daniel Eden for the animations, with some changes in a separate CSS file to allow for a non-animated state.
+It uses Animate.css by Daniel Eden for the animations, with some changes to allow for a non-animated state.

 [Demo](https://martinomagnifico.github.io/reveal.js-appearance/demo.html)

-We do not want the animations to start during the slide transition, so we wait for the slide transition to end.
-Then the animations will start automatically if the HTML is set up to use Appearance.
+The animations will start automatically after or at each slide or fragment change if the HTML is set up to use Appearance.

 Version 1.1.1 adds an `autoappear` mode for use in cases where adding animation classes is too much of a hassle, like inside Markdown.

+Appearance v1.1.2 brought some **breaking changes**, please refer to the [migration guide](#migration-guide) before updating from v1.1.1 and under.
+It also changed the internal delay mechanism to use CSS animation delay in combination to adding the trigger on the parent, not each animated element.
+This will improve the performance.

 ## Installation